ARTCvan/ARTCvan/README.md

 - 👋 Hi, I’m @ARTCvan
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning how to use GitHub
-- 💞️ I’m looking to collaborate on Discord servers (https://discord.io/ARTCvan-Discord)
+- 💞️ I’m looking for people to become staff on my Discord server (https://discord.io/ARTCvan-Discord)
 - 📫 How to reach me; DM me on Discord (ARTCvan#4974) or email artcvanyt@gmail.com

 <!---